Exemplar-Controllable Paraphrasing and Translation using Bitext: Introduction

 To evaluate models on these tasks quantitatively, we construct three datasets: one for Chinese controlled paraphrase generation, and the other two for Chinese-to-English and English-to-Chinese controlled machine translation.
 Similar to the dataset from \citet{chen-etal-2019-controllable}, each instance in these datasets contains three items: a semantic input, a syntactic exemplar, and a reference.
 Models must generate sentences that combine the semantics of the semantic input with the syntax of the syntactic input.
 When creating these datasets, we always first automatically construct a large pool of syntactic/semantic paraphrases and then perform heavy manual post-editing to ensure the quality of the dataset and difficulty of the tasks.

-Empirically, we observe that our models trained on bitext achieve competitive results on English controlled paraphrase generation compared to prior work, and our models are able to perform Chinese controlled paraphrase generation and controlled machine translation without supervision for these tasks.
+Empirically, for English controlled paraphrase generation, we show that (1) our models achieve competitive results compared to prior work that uses English paraphrase pairs and stronger results compared to prior work that uses translation pairs; (2) in order for the models trained on translation pairs to reach similar performance as those trained on paraphrase pairs, the translation-trained models need more training instances than the paraphrase-trained models.
+We also show that our models are able to perform Chinese controlled paraphrase generation and controlled machine translation without supervision for these tasks.
 Quantitative analysis shows that the models learn to disentangle semantics and syntax in latent representations.
-Qualitative analysis shows that the models still suffer from semantic drift, especially for the controlled machine translation tasks, showing clear directions for future research in multilingual controlled generation tasks.
+Qualitative analysis shows that our models suffer from semantic drift, especially for long sentences and in the controlled machine translation tasks, showing clear directions for future research.